DinoHub-SubT/dsta_deploy/operations/deploy/azurebooks/README.md

         terraform plan

-After `plan`, apply the changes to the cloud
+Apply the changes to the cloud

         # Apply the terraform setup to azure
         terraform apply